eu-rate-boson/microbit-more-doc/docs/how-to-extent.md

 # Extend Microbit More

+(for more informations on this Makecode-Scratch collaboration visit [Microbit More](https://microbit-more.github.io/)

 You can freely extend the functions on the micro:bit side using MakeCode, and use them from Scratch via a data transfer block.

 The micro:bit communicates with Scratch by sending and receiving labeled data between the micro:bit and Scratch.
 The limitations of data communication are as follows